Precision oncology, genetic testing for diagnosis, prognosis and most effective cancer treatment

 Rationale and Approach

-According to the Cancer Statistics in 2022, about 20 million people worldwide are newly diagnosed with cancer every year in the world and, by 2030, this number is projected to be doubled if not controlled.
-The major problem is the lack of testing for early diagnosis, prognosis and monitoring of treatment follow-up.
-In some South East Asian countries, such as India, about 40% of cancer patients are metastatic at the time of diagnosis due to lack of testing.
-Almost all cancer patients die of metastasis and, presently, there is no effective therapy for metastatic cancer.
-Our professionals at GeneVerify, Inc., believe it is crucial to early identification and intervention that targeting a set of oncogenes can inhibit cancer progression and metastasis.
-These state of the art technologies will thereby improving patient outcomes while, at the same time, lowering healthcare costs.
+According to the Cancer Statistics of 2024, approximately 20 million people worldwide are newly diagnosed with cancer each year.
+By 2030, this number is projected to double if not properly controlled.
+A significant issue is the lack of testing for early diagnosis, prognosis, and treatment follow-up.
+In some Southeast Asian countries, such as India, around 40% of cancer patients are diagnosed at a metastatic stage due to inadequate testing.
+Nearly all cancer-related deaths are caused by metastasis, and currently, there is no effective therapy for metastatic cancer.

 Backed by our genetic testing profiling, medical oncologists and surgical oncologists may enable to (i) diagnose early stage cancer (ii) predict whether tumor is aggressive or slow growing and thus provide better decisions for surgery or active surveillance (iii) predict prognosis and risk assessment of cancer based on genetic profiling (iv) better predict how a patient might respond to certain modalities and therapies more accurately, and (v) achieve a solid basis for better decision-making on a patient’s therapeutic treatment and future evaluation to yield the quickest results, thereby enhancing your patient’s health, lengthen life, and reduce illness and disability.